Michael-Bojko/FPMN/README.md

 As a prototype implementation FPMN has been implemented in Microsoft Visio 2019 based on the BPMN 2.0 Shapes.
 This repository includes the shapes to generate FPMN diagrams using MS Visio.

-For using the FPMN Shapes MS Visio Professional is required to generate BPMN Diagrams.
+For using the FPMN stencil MS Visio Professional is required as a prequisite to generate BPMN / FPMN Diagrams.